 1. MAKE IT PERSONAL

-The most important advice I give clients: the food at your celebration should be about you.
+The most important advice we give clients: the food at your celebration should be about you.
 This doesn’t just mean choose dishes you like, it means, think back to food rituals or special dining moments you (or your family or your company) have had at any point—even if they seem small.

 One bride and groom had a weekly tradition of making each other spaghetti and meatballs, so we created a spaghetti-and-meatball hors d’oeuvre—which was such a big hit, it’s now on our permanent menu.
 Maybe your family always went out for ice cream together—you might choose one of our popular ice cream and gelato desserts or we can customize one to further reflect your personality and traditions.
-Let’s say a company treats its employees to weekly Fiesta Friday lunches—for them, I might suggest an elevated Mexican food experience, starting with dishes they regularly enjoy as a team, adding a unique twist, and taking them up a notch.
+Let’s say a company treats its employees to weekly Fiesta Friday lunches—for them, we might suggest an elevated Mexican food experience, starting with dishes they regularly enjoy as a team, adding a unique twist, and taking them up a notch.
 These moments in your life may not seem so significant until you look back and realize how pivotal each food experience is to your memories.
 Once you can tell us the foods that have been special to you, we’re on the road to creating a personalized menu your entire party will remember.

 2. FUSE CULTURAL FOODS

 One great way to personalize your event: reflect your family heritage in the dishes you choose.
-Whether you want to represent one ethnicity or fuse multiple cultures (always a fun choice for couples getting married), I love helping clients customize a menu showcasing their nationalities.
+Whether you want to represent one ethnicity or fuse multiple cultures (always a fun choice for couples getting married), we love helping clients customize a menu showcasing their nationalities.
 At Capers, we’ve developed a menu that’s truly global, and take pride in the fact that our ethnic foods taste authentic and will remind any native of home.
-(That said, I’m always aware of the flavors a party might be accustomed to eating, and will tone down—for example—extreme spice for a particular crowd as needed.)
+(That said, we're always aware of the flavors a party might be accustomed to eating, and will tone down—for example—extreme spice for a particular crowd as needed.)

 Some regions have dishes whose flavors complement each other beautifully and could potentially be fused into a new dish.
 For ethnic fare that doesn’t pair quite as well, separate food stations offering each different region of dishes works perfectly.
-When selecting hors d’oeuvres, I might also encourage you to pick two or three options from each country, and then add in a local favorite like a lobster roll.
+When selecting hors d’oeuvres, we might also encourage you to pick two or three options from each country, and then add in a local favorite like a lobster roll.
 It’s all about striking just the right balance between a blend of cultural foods to perfectly represent you.

 3. CONSIDER THE COMPLETE EXPERIENCE